 On the Pixel 4 Google introduced optical zoom, with a 2x lens, not the biggest zoom around, but still a useful addition.
 The front camera is 8-megapixels and offers good low light and portrait modes again.

-Effectively, the Pixel 4a comes with the same main and selfie camera, but missed out on the zoom.
+Effectively, the Pixel 4a comes with the same main and selfie camera, but misses out on the zoom.
 The performance is very close to the Pixel 4, it offers the same features and the same great results.
 If you're looking for Pixel camera power then you get it all from the Pixel 4a - it's a great experience that matches the flagship.

 The Pixel 4 and the Pixel 4a are extremely close in many areas.
 The Pixel 4a has a similar display and camera experience, only really missing out on the zoom offering.
 You really won't know the difference when you're using these phones, apart from the plastic build of the Pixel 4a compared to the glass of the Pixel 4.

 The real difference, therefore, lies in the core power and that's about it.
 Based on our experience, that's not a huge difference either.
-Sure, one is flagship grade, but in day to day use you can barely notice the difference.
+Sure, one is flagship grade, but in day-to-day use you can barely notice the difference.

 That makes the PIxel 4a the phone to pick - otherwise it's hard to see what you're spending your money on.